OmixVisualization/qtjambi/README.md

 ``` bash
 java -cp qtjambi-6.5.4.jar:. -Djava.library.path=<path to>/Qt/6.5.3/macos/lib -XstartOnFirstThread Test
 ```

+On Linux of your distribution provides Qt (of correct version) as system library you don't need to specify library path at all.
+However, since Maven-published binaries for Linux have been built with Qt from installer they might be incompatible to your system-specific Qt.
+In this case it is recommended to build QtJambi on your Linux system by using the installed `qmake`.

 If the example fails with a `UnsatisfiedLinkError` QtJambi libraries and Qt libraries seem to be incompatible.
 [Read here about library requirements and compatibility.](www/Modules.md)